SD Holman QAF 2021

 Closing Speech

 Thank you for joining us to close Queer Arts Festival 2021 Dispersed: it’s not easy being green.
-I’m SD Holman; my nickname is Sid, and my true name (for Earthsea fans) is Shaira – and just like my pronouns, I don’t have a preference.
+I’m SD Holman; my nickname is Sid, and my one true name is Shaira – and just like my pronouns, I don’t have a preference.
 My people came to this continent a century ago as Jews fleeing the Pogroms of Eastern Europe.
 I’m grateful for the comparative safety I have here on Musqueam, Squamish and Tsleil-Waututh land, but I’m acutely aware we stand on occupied territory.
 In this time of reckoning, I again extend my deepest condolences to the residential school survivors and intergenerational survivors, including those who stand among us today as artists, board, staff, & guests.
 I hold my hands up to you for the enormous personal cost you bear as the rest of us struggle to reconcile ourselves with what we knew but did not want to know.

 We have had a Magical Festival, and I want to give a huge thank you to my tight-knit staff for your trust in jumping off the learning cliff with me to make our first Dispersed and hybrid festival such a marvellous success.
 Please give Hearty Applause to my incredible staff team: General Manager Lalia Fraser, Production Manager Mark Carter, Programs and Curatorial Coordinator Ben Siegl, 2Spirit Programmer and Art Auntie Shane Sable, Operations Manager Mirim Jang, Communications Coordinator Tanya Commisso, Designer Odette Hidalgo, Graeme Boyd Digital Marketing, Events Coordinator Vince Bacarac, Administrative Assistant Clara Sismondo and my Associate Artistic Director, CS “Fergie” Fergusson-Vaux!